Regulatory Model Numbers

 Assembling the Rails onto the Equipment Rack

-Rail-rods and rail-slides assemble into two identical rails.
+Rail rods and rail slides assemble into two identical rails.
 Each rail connects a front post to a rear post.
 When the rails are installed, the switch slides on the rails into the rack.
 Each bracket includes a screw that attaches the switch to the rail.

-Figure 8.
+Figure 10.
 Attaching the Four-Post Mounting Brackets to the Switch Chassis

-2 Step 2 5 Bracket clip (aligned)
+4 Bracket clip (attached) 5 Bracket clip (aligned)

-This procedure attaches the rails to a four post rack:
+This procedure attaches the rails to a four-post rack:

 The rail clip prevents the extension of the rail beyond the maximum supported distance between the front and rear rack posts.

-Figure 9.
+Figure 11.
 Assembling the Rails

-1 Rail-slide 3 Rack plugs
+3 Rack plugs 4 Rail (assembled)

 If the rack plugs were previously removed, use bolts to attach the rail to the rack.